-In September 2016, the Company entered into an amendment (the "Amendment No. 2") to the Amended and Restated Trust Agreement of WEST II, as amended by Trust Amendment No. 1, dated as of September 14, 2012.
+In September 2016, the Company entered into an amendment (the "Amendment No. 2") to the Amended and Restated Trust Agreement of WEST II, as amended by Trust Amendment No. 1, dated September 2012.
 The Amendment No. 2 allows the Company to make additional equity contributions to fund engine maintenance expenses, to make up shortfalls in required net sale proceeds from engine dispositions and to provide additional funds in the acquisition of replacement engines for WEST II.
 These potential future equity contributions by the Company are voluntary.
 The Amendment No. 2 also increases the percentage of WEST II engines subject to disposition and modifies certain concentration limits.

 In July 2014, the Company closed on a loan with a ten year term totaling \$13.4 million.
-During the second quarter of 2016, the Company closed on two additional loans totaling \$4.7 million, repayable over the same initial ten year term.
+During 2016, the Company closed on two additional loans totaling \$4.7 million, repayable over the same initial ten year term.
 The interest is payable at fixed rates ranging from 2.60% to 2.97% for the initial five years of the loan term and principal and interest is paid monthly.
 The loans provided 100% of the funding for the purchase of a corporate aircraft and subsequent modifications and upgrades.
-The balance outstanding on these loans was \$12.7 million and \$14.5 million as December 31, 2017 and December 31, 2016, respectively.
+The balance outstanding on these loans was \$10.9 million and \$12.7 million as December 31, 2018 and December 31, 2017, respectively.